Children's Readings

 David seemed to understand.
 During the third quarter, David led his team and shut down the other team's offense.
 The other team didn't get any shots on goal.
 David outran all three of the other team's forwards.
 He stole the ball four times.
 Once he sent the ball sailing past the other team's defenders so his team could get a breakaway.
 David's kick was perfect.
 And David's teammate scored.
 His team congratulated the forward.
 And they gave high fives to David.

 At the beginning of the fourth quarter, David and his coach were thinking the same thing.
-"Put me in as a mid-fielder, Coach!"
+"Put me in as a midfielder, Coach!"
 David said.

-"I'm ahead of you on that one," the coach replied as he showed several plays with David as a mid-fielder.
+"I'm ahead of you on that one," the coach replied as he showed several plays with David as a midfielder.

 The fourth quarter, the other team changed to a man-to-man defense.
 They pressed hard.
 Passing the ball was difficult for David's team, but that would not get David down.
 He faked a right move but tapped the ball left.
 The person on the other team went right.
 But, David turned left and made his run toward the goal.
 By the time the opposing players came to defend, the goalie had stepped forward out of the box.
 David stopped and kicked the ball over the wall of defenders and the head of the goalie.
 Another impossible shot.
 Another goal for David.

 Now the game was tied.
 The other team pressed their attack, but David's team would not bend.
 Most of the action remained mid-field and David was in the center of the action.
 Both teams battled hard and played their hearts out.
 As the minutes and seconds ticked down, each team, each team player tried harder and harder.
 "One minute!" cried the coach.
-David's heart was pounding faster and faster, but he had the strangest feeling if the impossible were to happen, it would happen that day.
+David's heart was pounding faster and faster, but he had the strangest feeling that, if the impossible were to happen, it would happen that day.

 David ran to the ball and tried another fake.
 This time the defender on the other team did not take the bait.
 "We're going to have to pass the ball forward," David thought.
 He passed the ball to his team mate who made a run toward the goal.
 A defender on the opposing teams slid and kicked the ball out of bounds by the goal.

 Seconds ticked by quickly as David's team set up for a corner kick.
-David's team rushed into the goalie box as his teammate kicked ball.
+David's team rushed into the goalie box as his teammate kicked the ball.
 Suddenly, the official whistled "Game over!"
 But the ball was still in the air.
 David jumped up and tapped the ball with his head.
 As he fell to the ground, David saw the ball sail by the goalie into the net.
 The official blew the whistle again and signaled a goal.
 Another impossible shot.
 Another goal for David.

 In the rush of good feelings because of the win, someone asked David if he ever thought he could lead his team in such a great game.
 "I just had this feeling," David answered.
 "I just felt I could do the impossible!"